Cyber Risk Quantification (CRQ): Theory vs. Practice

 First, to credibly estimate the likelihood of a risk (loss event), the threats, controls, and attack paths must play a central role in the CRQ model.
 Without including all three, the process is little more than a guessing game.

-In addition, since each risk involves thousands of potential attack paths into and through the organization, the efficacy of all the controls on those overlapping attack paths must be analyzed collectively to calculate which ones will have the biggest impact on overall risk reduction in dollars.
+In addition, since each risk involves thousands of potential attack paths into and through the organization, the efficacy of all the controls (people, processes, technologies) on those overlapping attack paths must be analyzed collectively to calculate which ones will have the biggest impact on overall risk reduction in dollars.

 Justify Control Investments